rtCamp/Frappe-Manager/docs/guides/domains.md

 fm create shop.example.com   # any domain works; DNS is your job (see below)
 ```

-Once a domain has a certificate it is served over both HTTP and HTTPS: fm configures the proxy not to redirect, so a plain-HTTP request keeps working rather than becoming a 301.
+A domain with no certificate is served over plain HTTP only.
+Once it has one, fm writes a per-domain redirect that turns a plain-HTTP request into a 301 to HTTPS, except for internal `/api/method/frappe.realtime.*` calls, which stay on HTTP because Node's `fetch` drops the `Cookie` header across a protocol redirect.

 ## Alias domains